stanwood/handbook/README.md

 - Ensure:
 - tickets are well described
 - documentation regarding that ticket is up to date
-- everything discussed in Slack is synced back to Jira
+- everything discussed in Slack is synced back to Jira/gitlab

 ### 3. Internal communication

+1. Offer a PM office hour for all devs 2x a day: 10am, 4pm in stanwood.appear.in/yourname.
+Post that to slack.
+1. all project questions should get cleared in this call: minimize project chatter outside these hours.
+Exeptions: a) Friday for building and submitting (everything goes), b) emergencies
 1. Keep your lead and all devs up to date of milestones, next milestones, of the pressing issues, blockers and goals 3x per week.
-2. Send an update post for all your projects in slack channel #done friday until 12:00.
+2. Send an update post for all your projects in slack channel #done friday noon until 12:00am.
 Keep the post numbered and think about it as a logbook.
 3. for every project, include status, blockers, next milestones
 4. is there a sprint in the following week, also include when the *sprint planning call* has been and who attended the planning call(s) (client, dev-teams, qa)

 ### 4. Sprint planning call

-At least every Thursday before the sprint: Grab the client and your team (including QA) and fill the backlog of the team according to the sprint planing spreadsheet.
+1. At least every Thursday before the sprint: Grab the client and your team (including QA) and fill the backlog of the team according to the sprint planing spreadsheet.
+Separate calls with client if it makes no sense to have a big round with all devs.
-Make sure all tickets are well described before the sprint starts.
+1. Make sure all tickets are well described before the sprint starts.
 All Devs should be able to work on it without further questions.
-Include acceptance criteria for QA.
+1. After ticket creation: Tickets go to QA to add acceptance criteria, then to estimation to Dev.

 ### 5. Keep documentation and Zeplin up to date